TanStack/table/README.md

   onPageSizeChange={(pageSize, pageIndex) => {...}} // Called when the pageSize is changed by the user.
 The resolve page is also sent to maintain approximate position in the data onSortingChange={(column, shiftKey) => {...}} // Called when a sortable column header is clicked with the column itself and if the shiftkey was held.
 If the column is a pivoted column, `column` will be an array of columns onExpandRow={(index, event) => {...}} // Called when an expander is clicked.
-Use this to manage `expandedRows` />
+Use this to manage `expandedRows` onFilteringChange={(column, event) => {...}} // Called when a user enters a value into a filter input field.
+The event is the onChange event of the input field.
+/>
 ```